+end-users may generate traffic during a measurement and negatively influence the measurement result, and this may take place without the knowledge of the measuring user as it may be from background applications or other authorized users on the same connection.

 for increasing accuracy some of the existing methods perform the set of random testing attempts at the different time, but the testing schedule does not take into account the busy hour;

 some test methods drop around 40% of the measurement results, which does not allow ICT players to get a reliable result.